yingweiwo

 Absorption, Distribution and Excretion

-Following oral administration of a 100 mg dose of a solution formulation of sorafenib, 96% of the dose was recovered within 14 days, with 77% of the dose excreted in feces and 19% of the dose excreted in urine as glucuronidated metabolites.
-Unchanged sorafenib, accounting for 51% of the dose, was found in feces but not in urine.
+After oral administration of 100 mg sorafenib solution, 96% of the dose was recovered within 14 days, with 77% excreted in feces as glucuronidated metabolites and 19% excreted in urine as glucuronidated metabolites.
+Unreacted sorafenib (51% of the total dose) was present in feces but not detected in urine.

-Sorafenib undergoes oxidative metabolism by CYP3A4 in the liver, as well as glucuronidation by UGT1A9 in the liver and kidneys.
-At steady-state, sorafenib accounts for 70-85% of the circulating analytes in plasma.
-About eight metabolites of sorafenib have been identified, of which five were detected in plasma.
-The main circulating metabolite was the pyridine N-oxide form, which comprises approximately 9–16% of the total circulating dose at steady-state: the pharmacological activity of this metabolite was comparable to the parent drug.
+At steady state, sorafenib accounts for 70-85% of the circulating analytes in plasma.
+Approximately eight metabolites of sorafenib have been identified, five of which are detectable in plasma.
+The major circulating metabolite is pyridine N-oxide, which accounts for approximately 9-16% of the total circulating dose at steady state; the pharmacological activity of this metabolite is comparable to that of the parent drug.

-Route of Elimination: Following oral administration of a 100 mg dose of a solution formulation of sorafenib, 96% of the dose was recovered within 14 days, with 77% of the dose excreted in feces, and 19% of the dose excreted in urine as glucuronidated metabolites.
+Elimination route: Following oral administration of 100 mg sorafenib solution, 96% of the dose was recovered within 14 days, of which 77% was excreted in feces and 19% in urine as glucuronidated metabolites.

-The mean elimination half-life of sorafenib was approximately 25 to 48 hours.
+The mean elimination half-life of sorafenib is approximately 25 to 48 hours.

 Toxicity/Toxicokinetics